SecDevOps-jmcdonough/technical-recipe-azure-sdwan/README.md

 <details>

-### Task 1 - Deployment
+### Task 1 - Azure Virtual WAN Deployment

-* Create your vWAN and the vWAN Hub using the CLI commands below.
+**Create** an Azure Virtual WAN (vWAN) and the vWAN Hub using the CLI commands below.

+1. **Open** and **Maximize** a Cloud Shell environment

 Use the Hub FortiGate location for the VWAN location.

-  * You can find the location of your Hub FortiGates with this Azure CLI Command
+1. Set the variable LOCATION to the location of the Hub FortiGates with this Azure CLI Command

+    ```bash
-  `az vm show -g ${USER}-workshop-sdwan -n sdwan-${USER}-workshop-hub1-fgt1 -o table`
+    LOCATION=`az vm show -g ${USER}-workshop-sdwan -n sdwan-${USER}-workshop-hub1-fgt1 --query '[location]' -otsv`
+    ```

 * The variable `${USER}` in the commands reads your username from the environment

     ```bash
-    az network vwan create --name sdwan-${USER}-workshop-vwan --resource-group  ${USER}-workshop-sdwan --location your-hub-location --type Standard
+    az network vwan create --name sdwan-${USER}-workshop-vwan --resource-group ${USER}-workshop-sdwan --location ${LOCATION} --type Standard
     ```

     > If you are prompted to install the extension `virtual-wan` answer `Y`

     ```bash
-    az network vhub create --address-prefix 10.14.0.0/16 --name ${USER}-vwanhub --resource-group ${USER}-workshop-sdwan --vwan sdwan-${USER}-workshop-vwan --location your-hub-location --sku Standard
+    az network vhub create --address-prefix 10.14.0.0/16 --name ${USER}-vwanhub --resource-group ${USER}-workshop-sdwan --vwan sdwan-${USER}-workshop-vwan --location ${LOCATION} --sku Standard
     ```

     > The second command can take several minutes to run, do not Ctrl-C to break out or stop the command.
-If your Cloudshell session disconnects, reconnects and run `ps -ef` to determine if `az network vhub create...` command is still running.
+If your Cloud Shell session disconnects, reconnect and run `ps -ef` to determine if `az network vhub create...` command is still running.
 Once the command is no longer seen in the `ps` output the VWAN should be created.
 Use the command `az network vhub list` to view your VWAN hub.

     ![vwan1](images/vwan1.jpg)